 The focus of this lesson is to spark students' interest, stimulate their curiosity, raise questions for inquiry and gain an understanding of their existing beliefs about the textiles and fibres they come into contact with every day.
-These existing ideas can then be taken account of in future lessons.
+These existing ideas can then be taken into account during future lessons.